 According to Linkflow Capital’s 2019 SME finance survey, close to 70% of SMEs might not be eligible to access financing.

-But hindsight is 20/20, as they say, so it’s best to take a look at just what happened to see where everything went wrong in your SME loan application.
+But hindsight is 20/20, as they say, so it’s best to take a look at just what are some possible reasons your SME business loan application was declined by the banks.

 There are lots of different banks and financial institutions serving the SME financing segment, and all of them have different credit criteria and risk appetite — and you may not have been able to tell which banks were right for you.
 So, like a lot of people, you went to every bank you could find.

 This approach, unfortunately, often leads to a lot of wasted time and resources speaking with banks that are not suitable for the company profile.
 Some banks even shun certain high risk industries, like food & beverage or construction, whereas other banks might be welcoming to those very same industries!

 Also, multiple concurrent credit searches on you by various financiers will also affect your personal credit rating and possibly pull down your credit score.

 2. I only paid attention to my company’s credit standing

 Did you assume that your business financing applications would be assessed solely on your company’s credit standing?
 You are in for a surprise: most banks actually assess the business owner’s personal credit rating when processing a SME loan application.